 FIGURE 1.
 Malaria age-specific deaths rates in the Million Death Study (MDS), 2001-2013.
 Malaria mortality rates (per 100,000 person-years) in India from the MDS (four time periods) spanning 2001-2013 and as estimated indirectly by the WHO for 2006, by age-group.
 Million Death Study data for the four periods were standardized to United Nations deaths and population by Indian states for 2005, 2008, 2011, and 2015, respectively (Ref.
-10 and unpublished MDS data).
+1 and unpublished MDS data).
 Calculation of six age-specific death rates applied the above proportions of malaria to total deaths to the UN estimates of deaths (< 70 years, totals of 6.62 million, 6.44 million, 6.25 million, and 6.08 million for 2005, 2008, 2011, and 2015, respectively).
-The relevant population younger than age 70 years for these years were 1.11 billion, 1.16 billion, 1.21 billion, and 1.27 billion, respectively.
-This figure appears in color at www.ajtmh.org.
+The relevant population younger than age 70 years for these years were 1.11 billion, 1.21 billion, and 1.27 billion, respectively.

-indicators are still focused almost entirely on children.
-The Malaria Indicator Survey, based on a household survey carried out in all endemic countries, collects data on what it considers "all of the internationally recognized malaria indicators," all but one of which focus on children younger than 5 years and pregnant women.
+of which focus on children younger than 5 years and pregnant women.
 (The exception is indoor residual spraying of insecticides to kill mosquitoes, which would benefit everyone in the house.)7 The Malaria Atlas Project uses the Plasmodium falciparum parasite rate in 2- to 10-year-olds as their main metric for malaria burden.8

-WHO's World Malaria Report 2019 makes no mention of age-specific malaria rates or of deaths among older people.9 Its main message is conveyed by a cover illustration of a pregnant woman with two children.
+WHO's World Malaria Report 2019 makes no mention of age-specific malaria rates or of deaths among older people.

+Its main message is conveyed by a cover illustration of a pregnant woman with two children.
 The importance of protection during pregnancy and in childhood is undisputed, but it may not be the entire story.